sebkolind/sebkolind/README.md

 👋 Hi, I’m @sebkolind

-👀 I’m interested in Vim & Typescript
+👀 I'm interested in Vim & Typescript

+💼 I'm currently working at [Public.com](https://public.com)

-🌱 I’m currently learning ... always learning
+🌱 I'm currently learning ... always learning

-💞️ I’m looking to collaborate on any Typescript or Neovim project
+💞️ I'm looking to collaborate on any Typescript or Neovim project

 📫 How to reach me sks1993@gmail.com